Novel number two is on its way – here’s the first chapter.

 The woman was trying not to look but she couldn’t work out what to do with a torn paper bag full of clementines.
 She let them fall from her fingers and they landed by Jackspur’s hat.
 Caliban had already sprung to attention with a paw in the air.

-“And here’s a Euro-dollar to feed your dog with,” said the woman, flicking a coin at them as she turned on her heel.
+“And here’s a Euro-dollar to feed your dog with,” she said, flicking a coin at them as she turned on her heel.

 Jackspur watched it roll along the pavement towards someone with big boots who was mid-stride.
 He couldn’t help but dive for it – this was hard earned money.